learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 [GitHub Account Management webpage]: https://portal.flatironschool.com/account/github

-## Configure the learn-co gem on macOS
+## Configure the `learn-co` gem on macOS

-The learn-co gem is the tool that we’ll be using to test and submit the labs and lessons that we’re working on.
-Before you can use it, you will need to connect your Flatiron School Portal account to the copy of the learn-co gem on your computer.
 This step will ask you to do work both in your browser and your terminal.

 ### Action Item

-1. Open the "Terminal" application using "Spotlight Search"
+1. Open the "Terminal" application (or "Ubuntu" for WSL users)
 2. Type `touch ~/.netrc && chmod 0600 ~/.netrc` and press `<Enter>` _(Note: you may be asked to enter your password.)_
 3. Type `learn whoami` and press `<Enter>` _(Note: don’t type anything here yet.)_
 4. Go to your [Public Profile Management webpage][]